MostafaAtwa22/Chat_Application_Asp.Net_Angular/README.md

 - SSL issues in dev: use `secure: false` in proxy or trust dev certificate (`dotnet dev-certs https --trust`).
 - EF Core migrations fail: check connection string and database permissions.

----

-## License

-Specify your license (e.g., MIT) or add a `LICENSE` file in repo root.

----

-If you want, I can:
-- Add the README file to the repository now,
-- Create example `proxy.conf.json`, `proxy` npm script, or Docker files,
-- Generate a GitHub Actions workflow file.